-- 10.1 The rules governing appeal rights and avenues are set out at Article 13 of the Code. - 10.2 With respect to national appellate instances within the meaning of article 13.2.2 of the Code (i.e. independent and impartial national-level arbitral bodies): - a) The appointment of hearing panel members and the Hearing Process on appeal are governed by Article 8.08 mutatis mutandis.
-In addition to being fair-and, impartial, and operationally independent, a hearing panel members sitting on appeal shall also be independent and the hearing panel on appeal shall constitute an arbitral body for the purposes of the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awardsinstitutionally independent;
+- 10.1 The rules governing appeal rights and avenues are set out at Code Article 13. - 10.2 With respect to national appellate instances within the meaning of Code Article 13.2.2: - a) The appointment of hearing panel members and the Hearing Process on appeal are governed by Article 8 mutatis mutandis.
+In addition to being fair, impartial and Operationally Independent, a hearing panel on appeal shall also be institutionally independent;

-[Comment to Article 10.2 a): To assess whether a For the purposes of this provision, hearing panel member is panels on appeal shall be fully independent, institutionally from the Results Management Authority is advised.
-They must therefore not in any way be administered by, connected or subject to refer to the Guidelines on Conflicts of Interest in International Arbitration.]the Results Management Authority.]
+[Comment to Article 10.2 a): For the purposes of this provision, hearing panels on appeal shall be fully independent institutionally from the Results Management Authority.
+They must therefore not in any way be administered by, connected or subject to the Results Management Authority.]

-- b) The appeal decision rendered by an appeal body shall comply with the requirements of Article 9.1; - c) The appeal decision shall promptly be notified by the Results Management Authority to the Athlete or other Person and to the other Anti-Doping Organizations that would have been entitled to appeal the prior instance decision under Article 13.2.3; - d) The further notification requirements at Article 9.2 shall apply mutatis mutandis. - 10.3 With respect to appeals before CAS: - a) The appeal procedure shall be governed by the Code of Sports-related Arbitration; - All parties to any CAS appeal must ensure that WADA and any other party, which would have had a right of appeal and is not a party to the CAS appeal, has been given timely notice of the appeal; - c) No settlement embodied in an arbitral award rendered by consent of the parties as per R56 of the CAS Code shall be entered into by an Anti-Doping Organization without WADA's written approval.
-Where the parties to the CAS proceedings are envisaging settling the matter by way of a settlement embodied in an arbitral award rendered by consent of the parties, the Anti-Doping Organization that is a party to the proceedings shall immediately notify WADA and provide it with all necessary information in this respect;

-- d) Any Anti-Doping Organization that is a party to an appeal before CAS shall promptly provide the CAS award to the other Anti-Doping Organizations that would have been entitled to appeal under Article 13.2.3 of the Code; - e) The requirements of Articles 9.2.2 to 9.2.4 shall apply mutatis mutandis.
+- b) The appeal decision rendered by an appeal body shall comply with the requirements of Article 9.1: - c) The appeal decision shall promptly be notified by the Results Management Authority to the Athlete or other Person and to the other Anti-Doping Organizations that would have been entitled to appeal the prior instance decision under Code Article 13.2.3; - d) The further notification requirements at Article 9.2 shall apply mutatis mutandis.

+10.3 With respect to appeals before CAS:

+- a) The appeal procedure shall be governed by the Code of Sports-related Arbitration; - b) All parties to any CAS appeal must ensure that WADA and any other party, which would have had a right of appeal and is not a party to the CAS appeal, has been given timely notice of the appeal; - c) No settlement embodied in an arbitral award rendered by consent of the parties as per R56 of the Code of Sports-related Arbitration shall be entered into by an Anti-Doping Organization without WADA's written approval.
+Where the parties to the CAS proceedings are envisaging settling the matter by way of a settlement embodied in an arbitral award rendered by consent of the parties, the Anti-Doping Organization that is a party to the proceedings shall immediately notify WADA and provide it with all necessary information in this respect; - d) Any Anti-Doping Organization that is a party to an appeal before CAS shall promptly provide the CAS award to the other Anti-Doping Organizations that would have been entitled to appeal under Code Article 13.2.3; and - e) The requirements of Articles 9.2.2 to 9.2.4 shall apply mutatis mutandis.

-11.0 Violation of the prohibition against participation during Ineligibility
+11.0 Violation of the Prohibition Against Participation During Ineligibility

-11.1 In the event that an Athlete or other Person is asserted to have violated the prohibition against participation during Ineligibility pursuant to Article 10.14 of the Code, the Results Management relating to this alleged violation shall comply with the principles of this International Standard mutatis mutandis.
+11.1 In the event that an Athlete or other Person is suspected to have violated the prohibition against participation during Ineligibility pursuant to Code Article 10.14, the Results Management relating to this potential violation shall comply with the principles of this International Standard mutatis mutandis.